vimalathithan17/quantum-classification-train/ARCHITECTURE.md

 ### Performance Benefits

-- **Training Speed:** 2-5x faster depending on batch size and model complexity
+- **Training Speed:** 2-5x faster depending on batch size and model complexity (on devices that support batching)
 - **Memory Efficiency:** Better memory access patterns with contiguous arrays
-- **Scalability:** Performance improvements increase with larger batch sizes
+- **Scalability:** Performance improvements increase with larger batch sizes when the device supports batching
-- **Resource Utilization:** Threaded fallback efficiently uses multiple cores
+- **Robustness:** The sequential fallback ensures correct behavior on devices without batched support or when batched execution fails

 ### Implementation Details